lvarin/nginx-sidecar/README.md

 oc get route sidecar
 ```

 Log in [Koivu](https://koivu.wood.csc.fi/) and select the same project that you filled up.
 You will see the log entries from the `nginx` container you set up in `templates/DeploymentConfig.yaml`.
-Any furherdevelopment, you may check <https://wiki.csc.fi/CentralisedLogging/UserGettingStarted>.
+Any furher development, you may check <https://wiki.csc.fi/Observability/Logging/UserGettingStarted>.